 A range of methods are available to learners to enable them to provide feedback to the Group on the service they are receiving.
 This includes learner surveys, focus groups and complaint forms.
-Complaint forms are available to learners, parents and visitors at reception areas at all Group sites and completed forms should be handed into reception staff.
-Alternatively, an email can be sent to feedback@stockton.ac.uk.
-All feedback will be used as appropriate in Group business planning, performance review, self-assessment and improvement planning processes.
+Complaint forms are available to learners, parents and visitors at reception areas at all Group sites.
+Alternatively, an email can be sent to quality@the-etc.ac.uk All feedback will be used as appropriate in Group business planning, performance review, self-assessment and improvement planning processes.